Some Freaks: Plot

 Three oddball friends attend Benjamin Franklin High School in Rhode Island.
 Jill is punk and overweight at 250 pounds, Matt comes from a poor background and only has one eye, wearing a skin-colored eyepatch, and Elmo, who is short and unattractive, is gay.
 When Matt and Jill begin to date and explore their teen sexuality, Elmo feels even more isolated.
 After graduation, Jill goes off to California and secretly loses 50 pounds over the course of six months.
 Matt is a dishwasher in a hometown restaurant and uses his wages to buy a prosthetic eye.
 Elmo is still in the closet and secretly admires Justin, a basketball player from high school that he had a crush on, who goes to his college.

 Matt visits Jill at her west coast campus and is surprised by her weight loss, whereas she, in turn, is surprised by his prosthetic.
 As Matt's weeklong stay with Jill progresses, it becomes apparent that he doesn't support Jill's new healthy lifestyle.
 This culminates in Matt attempting to trick Jill into eating carb-loaded and fatty foods and then trying to force-feed her when she refuses.
 This sparks a fight between the two and they break up, with Jill telling Matt never to contact her again.

-The popular and good-looking Patrick, who went to high school with the three, asks Jill out for a date, which she rejects.
-She gets a follow-up note, and second request from Patrick, slipped under her door.
+The popular and good-looking Patrick, who went to high school with the three, asks Jill out on a date, which she rejects.
+She gets a follow-up note, and a second request from Patrick, slipped under her door.
 She talks it over with her college friends and decides to attend after another friend warns her that the fraternity party is called the "Cattle Call": Fraternity men invite overweight girls over to be weighed publicly.
 There is also an expectation of drinking and sex at the party.
 Jill goes with Patrick to the fraternity party but refuses to be weighed.
 Patrick supports her and pushes the person attempting to forcibly weigh her.
-Patrick's older brother reminds him this is all in fun, hands him a key and insinuates that he and Jill must go upstairs and have sex as the girls know that this is their one night of sex with someone conventionally attractive.
+Patrick's older brother reminds him this is all in fun, hands him a key, and insinuates that he and Jill must go upstairs and have sex as the girls know that this is their one night of sex with someone conventionally attractive.
 Patrick and Jill go upstairs but Patrick has difficulty getting erect and Jill leaves without having sex with him.
 On her way out, she sees Patrick's older brother getting oral sex and he winks, telling her to enjoy her night.